yovitsa/2420_assignment_1/README.md

 ###### Student Name: Jovica Kuzmanovic
 ###### Student ID: A01339297
 #
-# Setting Up an Arch Linux Server on Digital Ocean
+# Setting Up an Arch Linux Server on DigitalOcean
-- This guide will walk you through the process of setting up a server on Digital Ocean using Arch Linux.
+- This guide will walk you through the process of setting up a server on DigitalOcean using Arch Linux.
 We'll cover everything from creating an SSH key pair to configuring your server with cloud-init.
-- The guide assume that you already have digital ocean account and that you posses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS) and creating a directory on your OS.
+- The guide assume that you already have DigitalOcean account and that you posses the basic computer knoweldge,for example opening a terminal on your operating sytem(OS) and creating a directory on your OS.
 #
 ## Requierments
-- Digital Ocean Account
+- DigitalOcean Account
 - A personal computer with an operating system
 - Access to the Internet
 - Arch linux .qcow image (Download link may be found here: [Arch Linux Image](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1545).
 Please downloand the **.qcow** which size is approximatley 500MB.